 When suffering from anxiety you react physically and psychologically to a situation, trigger or event that you think is dangerous.
 Anxiety or fear is an emotion that everyone feels when there is imminent danger.

 It causes our bodies to prepare ourselves to act on the situation, to escape the situation, or to wait and not act at all.
 This is often called fight, flight or freeze response.

-If you have an anxiety disorder you will respond with a lot of anxiety to situations that are not dangerous.
+If you have an anxiety disorder you experience this same response in situations that are not dangerous.
 This will have a big impact on your daily life and functioning.